LOGO

 TRAIN-RIDE FROM DELHI TO BOMBAY

 At the Old Delhi Railway Station, a 'Tourist-hunter' tried to obtain a ticket for me!
 Once in a while they will be successful with their ‘hunt’, since not everyone has the patience to wait in an endless seeming line!
 And when you finally reach the counter, you get a smiling face and the information that there is no reservation-possible for the next 2 days.
-And they don't even inform you about the tourist centre for foreigners available.
-I found that, after a long search on the first floor, and with a certified bank vouche with the proper exchange, I got a ticket with a reservation for the next train.
-I used the few hours of the waiting-time, for a meal of rice with Alu Gobi (potatoes and cauliflower).
+Immeditate tickets were available at Baroda House, the headquarters of the Northern Railways - some 4 to 5 kilometers away.
+Nowadays everything is much easier.
+In all big towns there are tourist centers where ticket reservations can be made upon showing a receipt from a bank for having exchanged a foreign currency.
+Back at the station I used my waiting time for a meal of rice with Alu Gobi - potatoes with cauliflower.
 India is a paradise for vegetarians.
 All great restaurants are strictly separated between vegetarians and non-vegetarians.
 No wonder, when you consider that more or less half of the population does not eat meat.
 For the long trip I bought an "India Times".

 There was a huge crowd during the boarding and disembarkation.
 Large loads were passed through the windows and some people even climbed through them themselves.
 Fortunately I had caught a single window seat, and after I had stowed my luggage, I ate a Choley Bhature (beans with a little fried yeast bread) and drank a Chai on the platform.
 When I finally arrived to my seat, I saw that it was taken by a mentally handicapped boy.
 It took the boy’s father some time to convince him to remove himself from my seat and to return to his own place on the bench.